suffolklibraries/lgc/content/collections/events/performance-with-hocus-pocus.md

   This event is run by Hovus Pocus Theatre, for more information please get in touch via:

   [https://www.hocuspocustheatre.co.uk/](https://www.hocuspocustheatre.co.uk/)
-updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
+updated_by: 5b72ad31-9613-4471-9564-e28d5005ecc0
-updated_at: 1654613015
+updated_at: 1655214441
 ---
 Roll up!
-Roll up! and run away with a circus themed theatre project this summer culminating in a celebration performance at Fair Green in July.
+Roll up!
+Run away with a circus themed theatre project this summer culminating in a celebration performance at Fair Green in July.